MatheusFinatto/React-pizzaria-app/README.md

 	  <li>The website should open automatically in your browser at <code>localhost:3000</code>.</li>
 	</ol>
 	<p>By following these simple steps, you'll be able to run the app locally on your machine.</p>
 	<h2>About me</h2>
-	<p>I'm a web developer with a passion for front-end development.
+	<p>I'm a web developer with a passion for front and back-end development.
 I'm always looking for new projects to work on and ways to improve my skills.
 Check out <a href= 'https://github.com/MatheusFinatto'>my other repositories</a> to see what else I've been working on!</p>
 	<p>Feel free to reach out to me if you have any questions or feedback.</p>